pierre-cm/galbe/docs/routes.md

 ## Automatic Route Analyzer

 > [!NOTE]
-> This feature is only available if you run/build the app via the [Galbe CLI](getting-started.md#galbe-cli), which is the case by default if you created your app following the [Automatic Installation](getting-started.md#automatic-installation) step or properly configured your package.json to do so.
+> This feature is only available if you run/build the app via the [Galbe CLI](getting-started.md#galbe-cli), which is the case by default if you created your app following the [Automatic Installation](getting-started.md#automatic-installation) step or if you configured your package.json to do so.

-The Automatic Route Analyzer is in charge of analyzing all the Route Files of your project and set up the routes defintions to your Glabe server automatically.

-By default, the analyzer will search for Route Files matching paths like `'src/**/*.route.{js,ts}'`.
+The Automatic Route Analyzer is responsible for analyzing all the Route Files of your project and setting up the route definitions for your Galbe server automatically.
+By default, the analyzer will search for Route Files matching paths like `src/**/*.route.{js,ts}`.
 This can be configured by modifying the value of `routes` property of your Galbe configuration.
 A value of `false` will disable the analyzer.

 ### Route Files

 In order to be properly analyzed, Route Files must export a default function that takes a Galbe instance as unique argument.
 Your routes should be defined using that Galbe instance.
-Here a basic js example:
+Here's a basic example in JavaScript:

 ```ts
 export default g => {